ertugrulk/ECR-Vision/README.md

 # ECR-Vision Development
 ## Overveiw
-This repository contains all the current code examples and deveoupment made so far in ECRs vition proccing code for the 2017-2018 FRC off-season.
+This repository contains all the current code examples and development made so far in ECR's vision processing code for the 2017-2018 FRC off-season.

-NOTE: All C++ projects have been comilesd in Visual Studio 2017
+NOTE: All C++ projects have been compiled in Visual Studio 2017

 ### Needed Libaries
 To run this code you will need the

-## Camera Claibration
+## Camera Calibration
-This class perpos is to generate a file that contains the needed data to un distort a imagen taken by a specific camera.
-This program will not be included in any robot vition programs but the file it generates will be.
+The purpose of this class is to generate a file that contains the needed data to reverse distortion on an image taken by a specific camera.
+This program will not be included in any robot vision programs but the file that it generates will be.

 ### Things that still need to be done to this project
-- [x] Adedd main class
+- [x] Added the main class
-- [x] Reads XML settings file and get clabration numbers
+- [x] Reads XML settings file and get calibration numbers
 - [x] Outputs to XML file
 - [x] Remove bad practice `using namespace std`
 - [ ] Remove bad practice `using namespace cv`
-- [ ] Put Settings class in spepernt file
+- [ ] Put Settings class in a separate file